 #1) Instant information means greater efficiency

 Let us know whenever a test gets failed because an issue is automatically created in JIRA.
 It’s also possible to set the ‘component’, ‘priority’ and ‘assigned user’ directly from TestLodge.
 This is a huge time saver because an issue can be raised in TestLodge, which also delivers a more efficient communication between testers and developers.

 #2) Pull back the JIRA issue status

 Once issues for failed tests have been resolved, it’s possible to request TestLodge to pull back the JIRA issue ticket status within the test run so you can see the status along with the test.

 Created re-runs based on both TestLodge results and JIRA issue status.
 For instance, you can create a re-run with all failed tests that have a resolved ticket in JIRA.
 Allowing you to only retest the bugs that have been resolved.

 After re-running the test, it’s also possible to update the Jira ticket status directly from TestLodge along with also re-assigning the ticket.
 Once the issue has been verified, you can mark it as closed.

 For added convenience, the integration works on both JIRA cloud and server so you can pick up your work wherever you are working on it.

 Instant two-way communication throughout the integration speeds up data exchange between QA and developer and will have a positive effect on your testing schedule.
-To minimize the time your team spends testing and to know this vital part of your product or software development is in safe hands, consider using the TestLodge and their JIRA test case management integration.
+To minimize the time your team spends testing and to understand if this vital part of your product or software development is in safe hands, consider using TestLodge and their JIRA test case management integration.

 To explore the practicals, here’s the TestLodge/JIRA documentation.